 What makes the ECA (PC) value a calculation of functional - rather than simply structural - connectivity is its ability to take into account:

-A full methodology is given in Scottish Natural Heritage Commissioned Report No. 887.
+A full methodology is given in NatureScot Commissioned Report No. 887 - Developing a habitat connectivity indicator for Scotland.

 Analyses for four habitats are shown for each catchment.
 The habitat connectivity of an area is represented as a percentage (segment) within the total habitat present (circle).